carisio/emstudio/README.md

 # EM Studio
 EM Studio is a free Electromagnetic Field Simulation software for Windows based on the Finite Difference Time Domain (FDTD) method.

 To use EM Studio, download and extract `emstudio.rar`.
 Then, run `EMStudio.exe`.
+You can also find the binaries files at https://github.com/carisio/emstudio/releases/ .

 For a brief tutorial, see the samples projects section.